callmejoee/Spotify_Recommendation/README.md

 ## Security Note
 - Ensure that your Spotify API credentials (`client_id` and `client_secret`) are kept secure and not exposed in public repositories.
+- I just used a random guy's Credentials lol